-Valuation In determining the value of the gross estate, assets are generally valued at their market value (or appraised value in the absence of a publicly tradable market) on the date of death.
+Valuation In determining the value of the gross estate, assets are generally valued at their market value (or appraised value in the absence of a publicly tradeable market) on the date of death.
 Because market values can fall between the date of death and the date the estate tax is due, the tax code provides an alternative valuation date.
 The alternative valuation date, first introduced in 1935, was one year from the date of death.
 Under current law, estates may elect to value their assets at six months after the date of death if the election would reduce both the value of the gross estate and the estate tax due.

 The tax code also provides an alternative valuation method for real property used on farms or in businesses.
 Under this special use valuation method, the value of an asset is based on its value as used in an ongoing business when that is less than its market value.
 The excess of the market value over the special use value is excluded from the gross estate.
 This exclusion was first introduced in 1976, and limited to a maximum of \$500,000.
-For estates of decedents dying in 2018, the limit on the decrease in value that can result from the use of special valuation is \$1,120,000 (up from \$1,110,000 for 2016).
+The maximum exclusion was increased to \$750,000 in 1983, and is indexed for inflation beginning in 1999.
 The heir to such property is required to actively manage it.
 Failure to materially participate in its operations or disposal of the property within 10 years of its inheritance will subject the heirs to recapture taxes.
 In principle, assets are supposed to be valued at their fair market value.
 In certain circumstances, however, the reported value may be less than the market value.
 For example, if a decedent, or donor, owned a large block of publicly traded stock, the market value reported for estate or gift tax purposes would likely be discounted.
 The discounted value may reflect the reduction in the expected trading price of such stock if a large block were to be sold.
 This "blockage" rule is one of many valuation methods employed by estate planners.